Biden meets with Democrats as $3.5T plan faces party split

 ———

-Associated Press writers Alan Fram, Martin Crutsinger, Darlene Superville and Jonathan Lemire contributed to this report.
+Associated Press writers Alan Fram, Martin Crutsinger, Darlene Superville, Brian Slodysko and Jonathan Lemire contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.